-An arc flash burn can be devastating, depending on the intensity of the arc flash explosion, the proximity of the electrical worker to the source of the arc flash explosion and the level ofpersonal protective equipment (ppe) that is worn, if any.
+An arc flash burn can be devastating, depending on the intensity of the arc flash explosion, the proximity of the electrical worker to the source of the arc flash explosion and the level of personal protective equipment (PPE) that is worn, if any.

-Arc Flash Injuries Can Include:
+Arc Flash Burns Can Include: